awallach4/hotplate-docs/guide/installation-for-beginners.md

 Hotplate uses Cloud Functions to enable multi-role authentication, delete user account data when a user deletes their account, and make weekly backups of your database.
 Unfortunately, due to changes that Google made a few years ago, you must subscribe to the "Blaze" billing plan to be able to use Cloud Functions.
 While this requires creating a billing account, you'll only be charged a few cents per month.
 As soon as any change to this is made in the future, I will work diligently to update Hotplate to implement that change.
 For now, set up your billing account and then set the location for your functions to a region close to your users.
 Then, go back to Cloud Storage and create another bucket in a region close to your users for your weekly Firestore backups if you want them to occur.

+### Step 4: Setting Up App Check

+Firebase has a security feature called App Check that integrated with reCaptcha v3 to prevent abusive traffic, such as robots, from accessing your site.
+Additionally, App Check prevents users from accessing your site by stealing the configuration for your site and hosting it elsewhere.
+To set up App Check, first set up your site with reCaptcha v3 by creating a new site in the [reCaptcha admin panel](https://google.com/recaptcha/admin).
+Once this is done, copy the secret key and use it to register your apps with reCaptcha v3 in the Firebase Console.  **Do not share this key with anyone!
+Also, only add your production domains to the list of authorized domains in the reCaptcha admin panel.**

-### Step 4: Setting Up Your Domain (Optional)
+### Step 5: Setting Up Your Domain (Optional)

 If you plan to use a custom domain for your site, go buy one from [Google Domains](https://domains.google) or another provider of your choice.
 Once you have a domain, follow [these instructions](https://firebase.google.com/docs/hosting/custom-domain?hl=en&authuser=0) to connect it to Firebase Hosting and [these instructions](https://firebase.google.com/docs/auth/email-custom-domain?hl=en&authuser=0) to set up emails from Firebase Authentication (don't worry, these articles explain how to do this much better than I could).
+Then, add your custom domain to the list of authorized domains in the reCaptcha admin panel for your site.

 ## Part 3: Configuring Hotplate